Hello Planning Mashers!

 (Psssss, if you do want to learn how to brush letter or just improve your lettering skills, be sure to check out my Beginner’s Guide To Brush Lettering.
 It has all you might need, including free downloadable practice sheets!)

-There are also some “day of the week” free headers in the Resources Vault.
+There is also some “day of the week” free headers in the Resources Vault.
 They are in the stickers section and are available in many colors.

 If you don’t have your access yet, be sure to join us in the signup form at the end of the post and get access to tons of FREE printables for your Bullet Journal.